200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-Candidate.md

 Each candidate answers a topical question posed by the moderator (economy, national security, immigration etc.)
 The moderator adjudicates.
 The debate concludes when each Candidate has addressed each issue.

-Election: Using the same method as ‘Opinion Polls’, determine the candidate with the lowest score.
+Election: Using the same method as â€˜Opinion Pollsâ€™, determine the candidate with the lowest score.
 They are victorious.

 ```
 ## Author Comments (if any)